 Registering with your municipality and getting a ‘BSN’

 If you intend to live in the Netherlands for over 4 months, you must register with your local municipality.
-This is a mandatory procedure irrespective of your nationality.
+This is a mandatory procedure, and irrespective of your nationality (even you, EU citizens!).
 If you are moving within the Netherlands, you must inform your new municipality of your arrival.

 The registration is done in person at your local town or city hall.
 All family members that will be registered must be present.
 No registration fees apply.
 You have to bring the following documents: valid passport or identity card, legalised birth certificate, and a proof of address.
 If you are accompanied by your spouse, you must also bring your legalised marriage certificate.
 If you have any children with you in the Netherlands, their legalised birth certificates are also required.

-Upon registration, you are assigned a Citizen Service Number (BSN), which government agencies use in all correspondence with you.
+Upon registration, you are assigned a Citizen Service Number (BSN, the Dutch acronym for Burger Service Nummer), which government agencies use in all correspondence with you.

-The GBA Amsterdam is located at the Amsterdam Municipal Registry Office (Dienst Persoons- en Geoinformatie), Amstel 1, 1011 PN Amsterdam.
+The BRP (Basisregistratie Personen) Amsterdam is located at the Amsterdam Municipal Registry Office (Dienst Persoons- en Geoinformatie), Amstel 1, 1011 PN Amsterdam.
 You can register as soon as you have a rental or purchase contract for accommodation.